malikyousef/G-S-M-E/README.md

-# G-S-M-V
+# G-S-M-E

-G-S-M V tool incorporates several PBK databases into multi-omics  data analysis by utilizing supervised ML and statistical methods.
+G-S-M-E tool incorporates several PBK databases into multi-omics  data analysis by utilizing supervised ML and statistical methods.
 The first objective of the tool is to integrate multi omics datasets utilizing scoring and ranking information over  the iterations.
 Our study aims to track the scores of each group across multiple iterations so that score vectors with a length of 100 are generated for the groups.
 These score vectors are used to identify hidden patterns among the groups.

 # Data Preparation